adorrrr/Consultancy-Website/README.md

 **AI Consulting.
 Engineered for Tomorrow’s Triumph.**
-We craft intelligent, adaptive solutions that drive efficiency, spark innovation, and scale impact—today and beyond.
+We craft intelligent, adaptive solutions that drive efficiency, spark innovation, and scale impact today and beyond.

 ##  Project Overview